MaxMMiller/csPatternFinder/README.md

 Node.JS application using Playwright to scrape data from steam community market website.

-Scrapes listed items information such as Item Name, Wear Rating, Float Value, Pattern Seed, MarketID, and link to purchase.
+Scrapes listed items information such as Float Value, Pattern Seed, and link to purchase item.

-From data collection, do any items have a pattern value matching the target patten?
+From data collected, do any items have a pattern value matching a specific designed pattern value.